 When supplementing with vitamin D, it is important to measure your levels with a routine blood test on a regular basis to ensure that you are falling within normal range.
 Any deviation should be discussed with your physician in order to determine its cause and possible solutions.

 The best sources of vitamin D, the “sunshine vitamin,” are sunlight and foods that are naturally high in vitamin D. Fatty fish like salmon, trout, canned tuna, swordfish, cod liver oil, mushrooms, and eggs are all excellent food sources of vitamin D. And since the 1930s, a number of foods have become fortified with vitamin D. All processed milks (whole, almond, soy, oat), tofu, orange juice, yogurt, and cereals are all excellent fortified sources of vitamin D, though it’s important to note the serving size in terms of its relation to the recommended dietary allowance (RDA).

 A 30-minute walk in the sun may also provide the necessary D when you need it.

-If you are choosing to supplement, look for a premium brand like Care/of’s The Sunny D3 and The Vegan Sunny D3.
-And always consult your physician or healthcare provider when changing your supplement regimen.
+If you are choosing to supplement, look for a premium brand like Care/of’s vitamin D and vegan vitamin D. And always consult your physician or healthcare provider when changing your supplement regimen.